-- DOE has refused to allocate ANY funds specifically towards class size reduction in its targeted or citywide C4E allocations. - DOE allows principals to use C4E funds to "Minimize growth of class size," which is not class size reduction. - DOE has never aligned its capital plan to smaller classes, as required by C4E regs. - The current "Blue Book" formula would tend to force class sizes higher in grades 4-12.
+- DOE refuses to allocate any funds specifically towards class size reduction in its targeted allocations. - DOE allows principals to use C4E funds to "Minimize growth of class size," which is not class size reduction. - DOE has never aligned its capital plan or the school utilization formula to smaller classes, contrary to the C4E law.

-Overcrowding in D1 and Manhattan
+Overcrowding in D25 and Queens schools